Fast fashion in China: COVID-19

 As with many other industries in their peak, COVID put a pause on the textile industry, and China, in particular, implemented a Zero-COVID policy in August 2021.
 This reduced the amount of goods that could be shipped into China during a period of time.
-The policy negatively impacted fashion brands because it slowed down their production and reduced their shipments, but COVID-19 didn't stop fast fashion altogether.
+The policy negatively impacted fashion brands because it slowed down their production and reduced their shipments.
+Consumers also stopped buying as much and clothing sales in the US fell by 79%.
+However, COVID-19 didn't stop fast fashion altogether.

 Zara's sales in 2020 made less than half of Shein's sales, threatening Zara's continued popularity.
 Meanwhile, Shein doubled its sales during 2020, with 35% of those sales accounting for Western clients.
 The reason for Shein's success, even during the COVID-19 pandemic, was due to their incredibly inexpensive clothing that remained affordable even amid crisis.
+In addition to affordable clothing, people turned to comfort as a priority and a trend toward leisurewear commenced.
+Consumers began buying more pajamas, sweat seats, and athleisure and traded out their tight jeans for baggy ones.

+The pandemic also brought about a reassessment of the fashion industry and a call to change.
+Although there was a short hiatus in the industry's work towards the sustainable development goals, it picked its focus back up quickly.
+For example, H&M launched a summer dress collection as part of its Conscious range, as it continued on its journey to use only recycled and sustainably-sourced materials by 2030.
+In addition to retailers' focus on sustainability, consumers cared more about how their clothes were made than before the pandemic.
+56% of consumer's agreed that sustainability is very or somewhat important when buying clothes.
+Consumer's also began to shop at and purchase second-hand more often and embrace pre-owned goods.
+The second-hand market in the US grew from $28B in 2019 to $49B in 2024, and is projected to hit $74B by 2029 as the stigma around used clothing diminishes.'

-Environmental impact
+Environmental Impact

 Despite the economic boost that the textile industry has provided, it also contributes negatively to the growing climate crisis.
 In recent years, fast fashion has majorly contributed to more plastic entering the ocean, overconsumption of goods, and increasing carbon emissions; in 2020, it was reported that the fashion industry accounts for 10% of global carbon dioxide emissions.
 In 2018, more than 10 different UN organizations pledged to establish a UN Alliance on Sustainable Fashion.